Jean-Baptiste-Lasselle/virutalbox-debian-stretch/README.md

 Je cite la documentation officielle de `VirtualBox`, version `6.0.4`, dite [`VirtualBox Programming Guide And References`[(http://download.virtualbox.org/virtualbox/SDKRef.pdf)  :

 > VirtualBox comes with a web service that maps nearly the entire Main API.
-The web service ships ina stand-alone executable (`vboxwebsrv`) that, when running, acts as an HTTP server, accepts `SOAP` connections and processes them.
+The web service ships in a standalone executable (`vboxwebsrv`) that, when running, acts as an HTTP server, accepts `SOAP` connections and processes them.